Anbar Asia

 Metals Prices in Lebanon

 Lebanon is an Asian country on the shores of the Mediterranean Sea with a history of several thousand years of civilization.
 Most metals are silvery, high-density, and relatively soft solids that deform easily.
 Precious stones, fertilizers, salt, iron ore, and cement are major mineral products of Lebanon.
 Metals are now mainly used in the manufacture of industrial tools.
-Roads, Rail, Sea and Air are main transition ways in Lebanon.
+Lebanon has an extensive road network that connects major cities, towns, and regions throughout the country.
 The countries of the Middle East have a significant share of iron resources

 Add your import and export orders to this list